Visa Bulletin Predictions 2025

 Visa Bulletins for the Fiscal Year 2025

-January 2025 Visa Bulletin: Coming Soon…
+July 2025 Visa Bulletin: Coming Soon…..

 Visa Bulletin December 2024: .The U.S. Department of State published the Visa Bulletin in December 2024.
 In this December Visa Bulletin 2024, all employment-based categories will see no changes in the Final Action Dates and Dates for Filing, with two exceptions: the Final Action Date for EB-2 India will progress by two weeks to August 1, 2012, and EB-3 India will move forward by one week to November 8, 2012.
 The Final Action Dates and Filing for family-based categories will remain unchanged from the previous month..
-Read Full Visa Bulletin December 2024 Here.
+Read the Full Visa Bulletin for December 2024 Here.